toluntosun21/FSDS/README.md

-An example of the directory which the target jar of the project is executed is:
+An example of the directory where the target jar of the project is executed in:

 ├── FSDS.jar